 Plateau pressure (P Plat) is the pressure applied to small airways and alveoli.
 It is measured during an inspiratory pause on the ventilator.
-Current clinical practice seeks to maintain the plateau pressure \leq 28-30 cm H2O to prevent excessive pressure in the lung.
+Current clinical practice seeks to maintain the plateau pressure < 28-30 cm H2O to prevent excessive pressure in the lung.

-Note: When Plateau Pressure is available on the Z Vent ventilator, the Manual Breath/P Plat button performs two functions:

-- Allow the user to deliver a manual breath - Enables the user to perform a plateau pressure maneuver.
+- Note: Plateau Pressure is optional on the Eagle II ventilator.
+If the ventilator supports the Plateau Pressure option, the Manual Breath button is Labeled "Manual Breath/ P Plat" (see Figure 4-3).
+When Plateau Pressure is available on the EMV+ ventilator, the Manual Breath button performs two functions: - Allow the user to deliver a manual breath - Enables the user to perform a plateau pressure maneuver.